-IMPORTANT NOTICE: As of January 11th, 2024, the Apostille Convention will come into effect in Canada.
+IMPORTANT NOTICE: As of January 11th, 2024, the Apostille Convention came into effect in Canada.

 Dichiarazione di Valore (DV) (literally “Statement of value”) is an official document written in Italian and issued by the Italian authority of the country where you have studied.
 It is required to verify the authenticity of the academic credentials obtained abroad and their correspondence into the Italian educational system.
 A DV also provides information about the validity of the qualification concerned in the country where the applicant studied, confirms the legal status and nature of the awarding institution and indicates the length of the programme/s concerned.